 GROMACS must know on which atoms and combinations of atoms the various contributions to the potential functions (see chapter 4) must act.
 It must also know what parameters must be applied to the various functions.
-All this is described in the topology file .top, which lists the constant attributes of each atom.
+All this is described in the topology file \.top, which lists the constant attributes of each atom.
 There are many more atom types than elements, but only atom types present in biological systems are parameterized in the force field, plus some metals, ions and silicon.
 The bonded and special interactions are determined by fixed lists that are included in the topology file.
 Certain non-bonded interactions must be excluded (first and second neighbors), as these are already treated in bonded interactions.
 In addition there are dynamic attributes of atoms: their positions, velocities and forces, but these do not strictly belong to the molecular topology.

-This Chapter describes the set up of the topology file, the .top file: what the parameters stand for and how/where to change them if needed.
+This Chapter describes the set up of the topology file, the \.top file and the database files: what the parameters stand for and how/where to change them if needed.
+First all file formats are explained.
+Section 5.7.1 describes the organization of the force-field files.